msakni22/Viola-Jones-Framework/README.md

 A haar-like feature will be represented as a matrix where all white-colored pixels will be represented as 0 and black-colored pixels will be represented as 1.
 By summing the pixel values of different regions and comparing them, the algorithm can effectively identify areas where these attributes hold true.
 <img src="images/faces.jfif" height=300px />

 For instance, the sum of pixel values in a darker region will be smaller than in a lighter region, which can be used to detect specific facial features.

+For example, We can see that there is an edge formation near the nose to cheek part.
+The intensity becomes larger when it comes from left to right.

 <img src="images/apply_haar.jfif" height=300px />

 <h2>References</h2>
 <ol>